 The ‘fit and proper person’ test means that private landlords and agents have to meet a certain standard before they can legally rent out property.
 The test is designed to weed any bad landlords or agents out of the system and to improve the standards in the private rented sector generally.
-This should give you, as a tenant, extra protection from bad landlords.
+This should give you, as a contract-holder, extra protection from bad landlords.

 How does the ‘fit and proper person’ test work?

 When Rent Smart Wales receives an application for a licence from a landlord or agent, they will have to decide whether or not the landlord is a ‘fit and proper person’ to let out property.